micosmogames/toolbox/aframe/md/states.md

 Aframe component that provides light-weight management for the definition of and the transition between states.
 A scene can have mulitple *states* components that define different levels of state management.
 The *states* component is also a *multiple* component allowing an id to be assigned and mulitple occurrences on the one element.

 State transitions are initiated via direct calls to the required *states* component and transitions are notified by specific event names that are allocated to each component.
 States can be implemented in a loosely or tightly coupled manner with specific events types for handling the entry and exit to and from a state, as well as a generic state changed event type.
-Transitions can be either chained or stacked allowing a caller to inject a new state that will later return to the previous state.
+Transitions can be either chained or stacked allowing a caller to transition to a new state that will later return to the previous state.

 ## API